James David Manning: Black leadership

-Opposition to gentrification in Harlem
+Gentrification in Harlem

-Manning is fiercely opposed to the gentrification of Harlem and calls for its residents to boycott its shops, restaurants, doctors, banks and churches.
+Manning is fiercely opposed to the gentrification of Harlem and calls for its residents to boycott its shops, restaurants, doctors, banks, and churches.
 That action, combined with a general rent strike, would force all property owners out of Harlem, he said, leaving the neighborhood to its rightful inheritors: black people.
 Manning said the intent of the boycott was to return Harlem to its pre-gentrification days of 1990, without the crack cocaine, crime, and boarded-up buildings.
 His hope, he says, is that declining property values will make housing affordable for black people.

 Manning calls his plan "No Dew, Nor Rain", after Elijah's warning to Ahab, king of Israel, of a coming drought.
 "When there's no dew, no rain, there's a drought — there's all kinds of suffering", Manning said.
 The whole of Harlem, he said, is to be a "drought zone".